Rethinking Memory in LLM based Agents: Representations, Operations, and Emerging Topics: From Operations to Key Research Topics

-Managing vast quantities of multi-sourced external memory in conversational search presents significant challenges in long-context language understanding.
+Managing vast quantities of multi-sourced external memory (short-term memory) in conversational search presents significant challenges in long-context language understanding.
 While advancements in model design and long-context training have enabled LLMs to process millions of input tokens \citep{ding2023longnetscalingtransformers1000000000,ding2024longropeextendingllmcontext}, effectively managing memory within such extensive contexts remains a complex issue.
-These challenges can be broadly categorized into two main aspects: 1) \textbf{Parametric Efficiency}, which focuses on optimizing the KV cache (parametric memory) to enable efficient long context decoding and \textbf{Contextual Utilization} optimizes the utilization of LLMs to manage various external memory (contextual memory).
+These challenges can be broadly categorized into two main aspects with respect to memory operations: 1) \textbf{Memory Compression}, which focuses on compressing the short-term memory of the context tokens or KV cache to enable efficient long context decoding and \textbf{Memory Retrieval} optimizes the selection of contextual memory for effective long context processing.
 In this section, we systematically review efforts made in handling these challenges.
-A detailed overview of relevant datasets are discussed in Table~\ref{tab:longcontext_dataset}, while an in-depth summary of highlighted works are discussed in Table~\ref{tab:Cha-longcontextefficiency} and Table~\ref{tab:Cha-longcontexteffectiveness}.